 When recently asked to describe the Antiuniversity we found ourselves using words such as an enabler, a facilitator, a catalyst.
 Definitely not a curator.

-Events are entirely free to attend (with the occasional contribution towards materials when relevant) and there are no criteria to take part.
-Everyone’s a teacher, everyone’s a student, everyone’s welcome.
+Events are entirely free to attend (with the occasional contribution towards materials when relevant) and there were no criteria to take part.
+Everyone's a teacher, everyone's a student, everyone's welcome.